grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-**Johnny:** As I can see, it has some annotations specific to a web framework, so we will probably not implement the use case directly in the `MakeReservation` method to avoid coupling our use case logic to the code that has to meet the requirements of a specific framework.
+**Johnny:** I see that the class is decorated with attributes specific to a web framework, so we will probably not implement the use case directly in the `MakeReservation` method to avoid coupling our use case logic to the code that has to meet the requirements of a specific framework.

-**Benjamin:** So what you're saying is that you're trying to keep the `TicketOffice` class as much away from the business logic as you can?
+**Benjamin:** So what you're saying is that you're trying to keep the `TicketOffice` class away from the application logic as much you can?

-**Johnny:** Yes, in a way, I think about it as an anti-corruption layer.
-I only need it to wrap all the objects into appropriate abstractions and run the use case where it is us who dictate the conditions, not a framework.
+**Johnny:** Yes.
+I only need it to wrap all the data into appropriate abstractions which I design to match my preferences, not the framework.
+Then, in these abstractions, I can freely code my solution the way I like.

 ## Bootstrap